The Legend of Sullivant's Hill:

 "NORA will provide emergency medical care for America's poor orphan children, after suffering severe injuries, which happens far too often in our nation's many dangerous new factories," Garfield proclaimed.

-Hayes' first assignment: “Build the ‘National Hospital for Orphan Children,’ at a central location so that we can retrieve these poor parentless babies by train, as rapidly as possible.”
+Hayes' first assignment: "Build the 'National Hospital for Orphan Children,' at a central location so we can rescue these poor parentless babies by train, as rapidly as possible."

-Because passenger trains were significantly slowed down by stopping at many stations along their routes, Hayes and Garfield decided that NORA should operate private "Orphan Ambulance Trains," to rush these poor babies to Columbus, non-stop.
+Because passenger trains were slowed by having to stop at many stations along their routes, Hayes and Garfield decided that NORA needs exclusive "Orphan Ambulance Trains," to rescue these poor parentless babies to Columbus, non-stop.

 Ten months later, NOMA's dinky hospital for orphan children, at 1/4th the size of its orphan ambulance garage, opened about 150 feet to its north.

 While Thomas Edison's engineers were secretly installing Orphan's steam-powered Direct Current (D/C) electrical system under Sullivant's Hill, he met with Hayes, at his Manhatten laboratory.

 There he introduced Hayes to a fantastic young inventor that he had recruited for a working visit from Croatia.

 After Edison left his office to break up a fistfight between engineers, Hayes asked Tesla for his thoughts about developing trains that could maximize rail speed, "so NOMA can rapidly rescue America's severely injured orphan babies."